Inject0r77/WOT-value-converter/README.md

    ```bash
    pip install customtkinter
    ```
-2. Rename the script file to `wot_live_calc.pyw` (to completely hide the black console window) and run it with a simple double-click.
+2. Run the script file by double-clicking.

 ---